cipherstash/ore.rs/README.md

 [![Test](https://github.com/cipherstash/ore.rs/actions/workflows/test.yml/badge.svg)](https://github.com/cipherstash/ore.rs/actions/workflows/test.yml)

-This is an Order Revealing Encryption (ORE) library written in Rust and based on the Block ORE Encryption scheme developed by [Lewi-Wu in 2016](https://eprint.iacr.org/2016/612.pdf).
+This is an Order Revealing Encryption (ORE) library written in Rust and based on the Block-ORE Encryption scheme developed by [Lewi-Wu in 2016](https://eprint.iacr.org/2016/612.pdf).

 It makes the following improvements on the original scheme: